carlospisarello/material-palette/README.md

 ## Using Material palette with classes

-Material palette includes classes with `color` and `background-color` css properties, it's as simple as writing the name of the color, the number on the scale and the lightness desired and the optional accent keyword
+Material palette includes classes with `color` and `background-color` css properties, it's as simple as writing the name of the color, the number on the scale, the lightness desired and the optional accent keyword

 ```
 <h1 class="red-400-light-accent">This title will be rendered with the light accented Red 400 color</h1>